MYGOD0216/CSCI2730-project/README.md

 **_New function:_**<br/>

-- restartElection：restart the election if all candidate agree
+- restartElection：restart and continue the election from last endelection if all candidate agree

 - realTimeVote：show the current vote distribution